-We all know that weddings tend to be the most expensive events people put on, and so every penny counts!
+We all know that weddings tend to be the most expensive events people ever host, and so every penny counts!
 With that in mind, you may wonder… can I afford a wedding planner?

-I must start by saying that every wedding planner is different, and pricing structures vary depending on what services you’re after, but generally there are two main ways that planners will charge you for their service.
-They will either give you an hourly rate or charge a flat fee.
+I must start by saying that every wedding planner is different, and pricing structures vary depending on what services you’re after.
+However, generally there are two main ways that planners will charge you for their service: they will either give you an hourly rate or charge a flat fee.

 Usually, hourly rates will apply to “pick-and-mix” type packages where you choose the services you’d like included in your wedding planning package.
 Flat fees are the most common charges, and these apply to set packages designed by your wedding planner.

 Regardless of the service you choose to pay for, you must make sure you have a clear list of duties that your wedding planner will provide for you, so you are 100% clear on what you’re getting for you money!

 The amount you will be charged hugely depends on the skill level, years of expertise, location, and niche of your wedding planner.
 If you’re going for a “luxury” planner, or someone who is based in London, they will likely charge more than a "creative" planner, or someone based outside of a city.

 The fee will also depend, on which services/packages you’re after.
 Most wedding planners offer full wedding planning and wedding day management (on-the-day coordination) amongst other services.
 Full planning is usually the most expensive package, and day management is the cheapest.

 Very simply, here is what these wedding packages include: